-A group of parents who at one time had an open case with children services – calling themselves Parent Partners – has come forward to support child protection caseworkers with their current caseload, both as parent advocates and as voices to improve the system.
+A group of parents who at one time had an open case with children services – calling themselves Primary Parents or Parent Partners – has come forward to support child protection caseworkers with their current caseload, both as parent advocates and as voices to improve the system.

 Some of these primary parents had their rights terminated, and their children have been adopted by other families; others worked their case plans and have been reunified with their children.
 Most have overcome addiction, mental illness and their own history of trauma to become spokespersons for the importance of community and government services that strengthen and stabilize families in crisis.
-As more primary parents have been recruited, two main groups have emerged: the Ohio Primary Parent Advisory Council to the Ohio Family Care Association and Helping Ohio Parent Effectively, HOPE Partners.
-With support from Casey Family Programs, PCSAO is engaged with both groups, assisting with training and facilitation, speaking engagements, and primary parent pilot projects in a number of counties.
-For more information, contact project manager Renay Sanders.
+Ohio has developed a rich array of Parent Partner activities:

 Primary Parent Profiles

 Julia Burns is a past recipient of Rising Up and Moving On awards from both Trumbull County Children Services and PCSAO.
 Julia and her siblings became involved with children services at a young age due to their mother’s addiction problems.
 Initially, she was in and out of kinship placements.
 At age 12 she entered foster care, followed by residential treatment and group home care.
 At 18 she aged out.
 But that is not the end of Julia’s story.

 Today with her husband Julia is busy parenting three young daughters and providing kinship care for her sister.
 Additionally, she supports, motivates and inspires foster youth in Trumbull County through HOPE, Helping Ohio Parent Effectively.
 She also provides the foster youth perspective throughout the state at conferences and speaking engagements.